b-N-I-R-A-V/Video-Rental-Analysis-Using-SQL-and-Tableau/README.md

 # Video Rental Analysis
 **Purpose and Context:** Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service to stay competitive.
 This project is aimed at answering questions asked by management board that they to device their company strategy.

+I created visualizations necessary for communicating the results in Tableau Public
 ### Project Goals
 The primary objective of the project was fullfilled by accomplishing the following goals:
 - Identify movies that contributed the most/least to revenue gain